 The buttons to the left of a layer’s name allow you to control the visibility and editability of the layer.

 By default, every new layer you create will be unlocked and visible, and these icons will be grey.
 When you click to hide a layer or to lock a layer, the corresponding icon will turn blue.
+Please note that you cannot adjust a layer’s transparency; it is either visible or hidden.

 Note: You cannot edit a locked layer.
 If you are in editing mode of a layer and click , you will automatically be pushed into the page layer, which is not lockable.